tangentsoft/pidp8i/doc/cc8-manual.md

 code.

 The value 36₈ in the remaining lines reflects the way the loader works.
 The size of a core memory field in the PDP-8 is 40₈ pages.
-The OS/8 Handbook tells us that the lowest page is set aside for use by LOADER itself; it isn’t clear on exactly what that space is used for.
-The remaining 3 pages per field are due to our use of device-independent I/O. Programs not needing that can save between 1 and 3 of these pages per field.
+The lowest page is [set aside for use by LOADER itself](#ldrts).
+The remaining 3 pages per field are due to our use of device-independent I/O, requested from `LOADER` with the `/I/O` flags.
+Programs not needing that can save between 1 and 3 of these pages per field.

 For more on this topic, see the companion article [PDP-8 Memory Addressing][memadd].